skylarweaver/front-end-afa/src/pages/about-afa.md

     For our **research** efforts, we will partner with the existing 501(c)(3)

-    nonprofit organization NAAF to sponsor their exisiting Alopecia Research
+    nonprofit organization NAAF to sponsor their existing Alopecia Research

     Development Program.